 $

 To join the information in this catalog, to the information that we have collected in the gene table, we need to tell bior what field in the HGNC table matches the LAST column in our sample data + annotation.
-In this case, we will join on symbol (note: if you ever get an error with doing a lookup, you may need an index file - look into the bior_index command or contact the bior team for help).
+In this case, we will join on approved symbol (note: if you ever get an error with doing a lookup, you may need an index file - look into the bior_index command or contact the bior team for help).